 - freshly grated hard Italian cheese such as Asiago

 Vegetarian easy recipes can be quick to cook.
 Heat a few tablespoons of olive oil in a large skillet.
 Then cook the mushrooms until browned.
 Once the mushrooms are browned, add the spinach, wine, and garlic until spinach is wilted.
 After that toss in the beans and the spaghetti squash.
 Season with salt and pepper.
 I always like a bit of cayenne pepper.
 Cook until everything is heated through.
 When hot, mix in basil and olives.
+The liquids from the vegetables create a “sauce”.
 Top with cheese after portioned in serving bowls.